SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### The Web SDK extension HOOK_SEARCH will be refactored

 The HOOK_SEARCH can be used by developers to extend the web integration of the search in a custom web application.
-As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), as of a future release, we will refactor the HOOK_SEARCH interface.
+As already announced with [release 10.17](/release-10-17-0/announcements-10-17-0) we are going to refactor the HOOK_SEARCH interface in the future.
 If you use this interface in a custom-developed UI application, you must migrate to the new version.
-Details on how to use the new interface will be provided in the Web SDK documentation of the respective release.
+Details on how to use the new interface will be provided in the respective Web SDK documentation.

 ##### Deprecation of device-grid model classes, column implementations and services